jackjzhan/DataScience/03_Data_Cleaning/Project/README.md

 * The Github repo contains the required scripts.
 * GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
 * The README that explains the analysis files is clear and understandable.
-* The work submitted for this project is the work of the student who submitted it.
+* The work submitted for this project is the work of the student who submitted it.</br>

 ##How the code works
 The code uses the HAR dataset files in the ../Dataset directory.</br>